 Instead of going for these touristy destinations, head to the Northeast and get off the beaten track in Thailand and head to the Northeast.
 The Issan Region which is the least visited region in the country might not have pretty beaches like some other places in Thailand but it’ll give you the real authentic slice of Thailand.

 Also, take note that Chiang Mai is not a sleepy mountain town.
 Maybe it was once upon a time but not anymore.
-Today, it’s Thailand’s second largest city with dense traffic, haze, and a lot of con artists, just like Bangkok.
+Today, it’s one of Thailand’s largest cities with dense traffic, haze, and a lot of con artists, just like Bangkok.
 It’s still a pretty town but don’t expect too much.
-While we’re at the topic of typical touristy things to do, you should also…
+While we’re at the topic of typical touristy things to do, you should also.

 I know you want to document your exotic trip to Thailand and have a nice picture of you riding an elephant or hugging a drugged tiger.
 Don’t.
 Stay away from places that keep wild animals captive and limit their freedoms.
 You might not be informed but trust me, if you see how these animals are treated “behind the scenes”, you won’t want to have anything to do with these places.
 If you want to learn more about this, check out one of my previous articles about the truth about riding elephants.
 And since I’m talking about avoiding things.